-New York City Surrender Representation
+New York City Surrender Lawyer

-Any experienced Manhattan criminal defense attorney knows that any person facing an open warrant for their arrest is placed in an untenable situation that must be addressed swiftly.
+Any experienced criminal defense attorney knows that any person facing an open warrant for their arrest is placed in an untenable situation that must be addressed swiftly.
 Whether it is an arrest warrant issued after a grand jury indictment or a bench warrant issued as a result of a missed court appearance, what is presented is a difficult choice: face forcible arrest by law enforcement at your home or anywhere else you may be found within the state or voluntarily surrender to the appropriate state sheriff’s office.

 If this dilemma is yours, you should contact a New York City surrender lawyer.
 The arrest and booking process differs greatly in New York when law enforcement is aware the person they hold has previously retained counsel.
 Rather than pressuring you into inadvertently saying or doing something that could hinder a future defense at trial, state law enforcement must respect the retention of counsel on the case and may not speak to you outside the attorneys’ presence except when requesting pedigree information.